SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 An ROE of 20% or greater is considered to be indicative of a company which is highly profitable / efficient.

+### The SWS Snowflake checks regarding Future Performance

+##### CHECK #1: Is the annual growth rate in net income expected to exceed the low risk savings rate, plus a premium to keep pace with inflation?

+This check measures whether the expected net income growth of a stock at least matches the low-risk savings rate plus a premium to keep pace with inflation.
+If not, it may be more rational to invest in a low-risk savings product rather than the stock being reviewed, which carries a higher level of risk.

+If the average annual growth rate of net income is greater than the low risk savings rate plus inflation, then the stock is scored one point.

+If the company is expected to become profitable in the next 5 years, then the stock is also scored one point.

+##### CHECK #2: Is the annual growth rate in net income expected to exceed the market average in the country of listing?

+This check measures whether the company is expected to grow net income by more than the average stock in market in which it is listed.

+If the average annual growth rate of net income is greater than the weighted average net income growth for stocks listed in the same country, then the stock is scored one point.

+##### CHECK #3: Is the annual growth rate in revenue expected to exceed the market average in the country of listing?

+This check measures whether the company is expected to grow revenue by more than the average stock in market in which it is listed.

+If the average annual growth rate of revenue is greater than the weighted average revenue growth for stocks listed in the same country, then the stock is scored one point.

+##### CHECK #4: Is the annual growth rate in net income above 20%?

+This check is used to identify high-growth companies by looking at the annual growth rate of its net income.
+Net income growth indicates whether the company is able to grow its profitability, which fundamentally impacts the valuation of the company.

+If the average annual growth rate of net income is greater than 20%, then the stock is scored one point.

+##### CHECK #5: Is the annual growth rate in revenue above 20%?

+This check is used to identify high-growth companies by looking at the annual growth rate of its revenues.
+Revenue growth is a pure measure of growth, as the number is more difficult to manipulate.
+It usually sheds light on how the company&#39;s operations are doing and how they are growing, whether it is increasing prices, expanding market share or introducing new products.

+If the average annual growth rate revenue is greater than 20%, then the stock is scored one point.

 ##### CHECK \#6: Is the Return on Equity (ROE) in 3 years expected to be over 20%?